Updated on: Feb 17, 2024

 10. Doors/Gates Ceremony

 Money is represented as the ‘key’, and the groom then needs to negotiate the amount with a gate guardian when he needs to pass each gate.
-After the groom successfully passes each gate, the groom’s family presents a gift to the bride’s family, which includes banana and sugar plants.
-Usually, they present the symbolic foods to the bride’s family because the foods nutritional value’s represent a wealthy and healthy life for them and their offspring.
+After the groom successfully passes each gate, the groom’s family presents a gift to the bride’s family, which includes bananas and sugar plants.
+Usually, they present the symbolic foods to the bride’s family because the food's nutritional values represent a wealthy and healthy life for them and their offspring.
+Don't forget to use a wedding ceremony checklist so nothing gets overlooked!

 11. Sai Monkhon